Chicken Pot Pie Soup with Puff Pastry

 • While the chicken is baking at 350ºF, prepare the creamy chicken pot pie soup.

-• In a large skillet, add a tablespoon of oil and saute chopped onion carrots and celery until tender
+• In a large stockpot, add a tablespoon of oil and saute chopped onion, carrots and celery until tender

 • Cover and allow to simmer on low; add the thawed sweet peas to the soup about 5 minutes before you serve it